Persistent WebSocket connections: a complete guide

 WebSockets provide a persistent, full-duplex communication channel between client and server.
-Unlike traditional HTTP requests where the client always initiates communication, WebSockets allow either side to send messages at any time — making them ideal for chat applications, live dashboards, collaborative tools, and gaming.
+Unlike traditional HTTP requests that close after each response, a persistent WebSocket connection stays open after the initial handshake, making real-time two-way messaging practical for chat applications, live dashboards, collaborative tools, and real-time gaming.
+For complementary async patterns, see the Promises in Depth guide.

 HTTP follows a request-response pattern.
 The client asks, the server answers, and the connection closes.
 Each request requires a new TCP handshake, adding latency for repeated communication: